hneemann/yagi/README.md

 What I would like to do is to keep my code nearly unchanged and generate implementations for other types based on the existing code.
 If this file is generated I can inspect it in detail if something goes wrong.
 If there is no other way I can also modify the file to fix a problem.
-This is not a good idea: The code is hard to maintain in the future, but it its possible if neccesary.
+This is not a good idea: The code is hard to maintain in the future!
+But it is possible if neccesary.

 ###Former work